Garrison Keillor: Writing

 At age 13, Keillor adopted the pen name "Garrison" to distinguish his personal life from his professional writing.
 He commonly uses "Garrison" in public and in other media.

 Keillor has been called "[o]ne of the most perceptive and witty commentators about Midwestern life" by Randall Balmer in Encyclopedia of Evangelicalism.
 He has written numerous magazine and newspaper articles and more than a dozen books for adults as well as children.
 In addition to writing for The New Yorker, he has written for The Atlantic Monthly and National Geographic.
 He has also written for Salon.com and authored an advice column there under the name "Mr. Blue."
 Following a heart operation, he resigned on September 4, 2001, his last column being titled "Every dog has his day":

-In 2004 Keillor published a collection of political essays, Homegrown Democrat: A Few Plain Thoughts from the Heart of America, and in June 2005 he began a column called The Old Scout, which ran at Salon.com and in syndicated newspapers.
+In 2004, Keillor published a collection of political essays, Homegrown Democrat: A Few Plain Thoughts from the Heart of America, and in June 2005 he began a column called The Old Scout, which ran at Salon.com and in syndicated newspapers.
 The column went on hiatus in April 2010 so that he could "finish a screenplay and start writing a novel."

-Keillor wrote the screenplay for the 2006 movie A Prairie Home Companion, directed by Robert Altman.
-He also appears in the movie.

 Bookselling

 On November 1, 2006, Keillor opened an independent bookstore, "Common Good Books, G. Keillor, Prop." in the Blair Arcade Building at the southwest corner of Selby and N. Western Avenues in the Cathedral Hill area in the Summit-University neighborhood of Saint Paul, Minnesota.

 In April 2012, the store moved to a new location on Snelling Avenue across from Macalester College in the Macalester-Groveland neighborhood.
-In April of 2019, Keillor sold his interest in the bookstore.
+In April 2019, Keillor sold his interest in the bookstore.
+The store was renamed Next Chapter and is in the same location.